5 Most Important Parts of a Resume (with Examples)

-In this section of your resume, you can list the specific skills you have as they relate to the job you are applying for.
-Common skills you could put in this section include computer skills, technical skills and soft skills that are specifically relevant to the position.
+In this section of your resume, you can list your specific skills as they relate to the job you're seeking.
+Common skills you could put in this section include computer, technical and soft skills that are specifically relevant to the position.
 You can use the job listing as a guide for what the most appropriate skills to include would be.

 Key skills include:

-There may be additional information you wish to include on your resume that doesn't fit in other sections.
+There may be more information you wish to include on your resume that doesn't fit in other sections.
 For example, your community service experience may directly relate to the position you are applying for.
-Before including additional information, however, be sure to ask yourself whether including this makes you a more appealing candidate to the potential employer.
-If the answer is no, you shouldn't include this extra information.
+Before including additional information, however, be sure to ask yourself whether including this makes you a more appealing candidate.
+If the answer is no, leave off the extra information.

 The following are common optional sections you could include at the end of your resume:

-If you have additional awards that you were not able to incorporate into the experience section of your resume, consider doing so here.
-For example, you could include international recognition, publications, honors and testimonials that are relevant to the job you are applying for.
+If you have additional awards that you couldn't incorporate into the experience section of your resume, consider doing so here.
+For example, you could include international recognition, publications, honors and testimonials relevant to the job you seek.

-If you speak fluently in more than one language, you may wish to include this in a section after your skills.
+If you speak more than one language fluently, you may wish to include this in a section after your skills.

 Some companies prefer candidates who have a passion or experience in community service.
-If this is true for the position you are interested in, be sure to include any community service commitments or experience you have as it relates to the job.
+If this is true for the position you are interested in, include any community service commitments or experience you have as it relates to the job.

-More and more companies are interested in understanding their candidates on a personal level.
-While you don't need to include a long list of your hobbies, you could consider listing two or three things that you enjoy doing in your free time that speak to your personality.
+More and more companies are interested in understanding their candidates personally.
+While you don't need to include a long list of your hobbies, you could consider listing two or three things you enjoy doing in your free time that speak to your personality.

 Reading mystery novels, running marathons and woodworking